Adaptive Chassis Control (DCC)

 Monitors driver behaviour closely - noting any erratic steering wheel movements and lane deviations, for example - so it can judge the moment that you are starting to feel sleepy and need to stop.

 If the VW driver alert system detects that you're starting to lose concentration it will alert you with a visual display on the dashboard and a warning sound.
-If you haven't taken a break within 15 minutes, the system will repeat the warning.

 Park Assist 3.0